leonvanbokhorst/little-padawan-S350/docs/reference/s350-control-reference.md

 2. **Enable RTSP / NAS**

-   - App path: `Settings → General → Storage → NAS (RTSP)`.
+   - App path: `Settings → Device settings (tiny cog) → Storage → NAS (RTSP)`.
-   - Toggle on, set a stream username/password, save the generated URL (`rtsp://user:pass@CAM-IP:8554/live0`).
+   - Create 16-character credentials (uppercase + lowercase + numbers + underscore).
+Store them in `.env`, not in repo docs (use `.env.example` for placeholders).
+   - Set authentication to **Basic** if your consumers lack Digest support; otherwise prefer Digest.
+   - The RTSP URL defaults to `rtsp://CAM-IP/live0`; if 8554 is blocked, add `:8554`.
+Force TCP when testing (`-rtsp_transport tcp`).
-   - If the toggle is missing, finish pairing, force-close/reopen the app, or update firmware.
-As last resort, enable it later via the WebSocket command in the snippets section.
+   - If the toggle is missing, finish pairing, force-close/reopen the app, update firmware, or use the WebSocket command in the snippets section.

 3. **Prep the Mac dojo brain**